oksanabuzh/Structural_Equation_Modeling_Course/README.md

-# Structural_Equation_Modeling_Course
+# Structural Equation Modeling Course

+SEM part only

- SEM part of course "Introduction to structural equation modeling and mixed models in R"
+of course "Introduction to structural equation modeling and mixed models in R"

+for 2022 and 2023

+Freie Universität Berlin

+oksana.buzh@fu-berlin.de